Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: DISCUSSION

 Following \citet{DopitaSutherland95}, the total radiative output per unit area of a shock ($\rm F_{T}$) is given by:

 where $v_s$ is the velocity of the shock and $n$ is the particle number density.
-An important assumption here is that the post-shock gas is strongly adiabatic, radiating away all its thermalised energy efficiently. \\
+An important assumption here is that the post-shock gas is strongly radiative, radiating away all its thermalised energy efficiently. \\

-Given that previous studies report high ionised gas outflow velocities associated with the NW region ($\rm \sim 100 \, pc$) from the nucleus, we adopt measurements from \citet{May+18} (their table 2, region b1) for $v_s= 250\,\rm km~s^{-1}$ and $n = 4350\,\rm cm^{-3}$, where we have assumed that the highest ionised gas velocities are representative of the shock velocity, and that gas particle densities are equal to the electron densities measured from low ionisation gas tracers.
+Given that previous studies report high ionised gas outflow velocities associated with the NW region ($\rm \sim 100 \, pc$) from the nucleus, we adopt measurements from \citet{May+18} (their Table 2, region b1) for $v_s= 250\,\rm km~s^{-1}$ and $n = 4350\,\rm cm^{-3}$, where we have assumed that the highest ionised gas velocities are representative of the shock velocity, and that gas particle densities are equal to the electron densities measured from low ionisation gas tracers.
 We then compute $F_T = 156\, \rm erg/s/cm^{2}$.
 Assuming that the shocks are uniformly distributed through the region, so that their radiation can be treated as a uniform field, we can express $F_{\rm T}$ in terms of the Habing field, so that $G_{0} = 653\, F_{T}$.
 Using Eq.
 2, and taking a normal ISM grain size distribution \citep[a = 0.005-0.25 $\mu$m][]{DraineLee1984}, the expected temperature of the dust driven by shock heating is $T_{\rm dust} = [154,70]\,\rm K$.

 The radiation environment arising from fast shocks in dense gas in NW2 is expected to be significantly higher than that arising from the AGN, following the reasonable values and assumptions taken in our calculations.
 If so, the temperatures of dust we measure in the extended emission may indeed only be possible due to the enhanced flux of higher energy photons arising from local shocks from the jet-driven outflow. \\